 What other New Hampshire taxes should I be concerned about?

-New Hampshire does not have a sales tax but it does have a number of sin taxes.
-The state has a tax on beer of 30 cents per gallon and a cigarette tax of $1.78 per pack of 20.
-It does not have an estate tax or inheritance tax.
+New Hampshire does not have a sales tax, but it does have a number of sin taxes.
+The state has a cigarette tax of $1.78 per pack of 20 and a beer tax of 30 cents per gallon.
+Alcohol sales also provide significant revenue to the state, because you can only purchase liquor in New Hampshire at a state-run store.
+There is no estate tax or inheritance tax in New Hampshire.

 Most Tax Friendly Places for Retirees